 I shook the smelly things off me.
 Some of the damned jellyfish had burned my skin.
 I wanted to go home, but the storm was so strong now I couldn't keep on my feet.
 I used my girdle to tie myself to one of the cannons; I didn't want to play dragon and fly.
 I would never make it to China, not to mention I bet Chinese is as difficult as Latin.

 Waves splashed at the boat ramp down by the Fort, creating havoc with the boats moored there.
 The owner of the pub would be furious, one of the yachts was his.
 Serves him right, showy bastard that he was, always impressing the girls with his boat and his Mercedes.
 You wonder how the owner of a shabby East Tampa pub can afford a Mercedes?
-Sex, that's how.
-Some of the vampires are gay, ye ken, and I have doubts about a few of the orcs as well.
+Sex, drugs, and rock'n roll, that's how.
+Some of the vampires are very ... lusty, if you get my meaning, and most of the orcs loved special pipeweed Gandalf likely never heard of.
 Not my thing, though.
-That's why I don't have a yacht.
+Whisky yes, drugs no. That's why I don't have a yacht.

 Poverty can be an advantage, I thought when I saw all the boats crushing and sinking.
 Or would you have liked to see your yacht going bubble bubble and disappear?